Nimaoth/VsCodePrefSync/README.md

 # VsCodePrefSync

-Visual Studio Code extension that allows you to upload and download you user settings and key bindigs to a get repository
+Visual Studio Code extension that allows you to synchronize you user settings and key bindings using git

 ## Features

-This extension adds two commands:
+This extension adds the following commands:
-- Upload your Preferences and Keybindings to a git repository (`extension.uploadPreferencesToGithub`)
+- prefsync: Upload your settings and keybindings to a git repository (`extension.uploadSettings`)
-- Download Preferences and Keybindings from a git repository (`extension.downloadPreferencesFromGithub`)
+- prefsync: Download settings and keybindings from a git repository (`extension.downloadSettings`)

-The upload command takes your global user settings (settings.json) and key bindings (keybindings.json), copies them to a local copy of your specified git repository and then commits and pushes this repository.
+- prefsync: Check for changes in current Settings (`extension.checkForSettingsChanges`)

-The download command clones the remote repository (or just performs a `git pull` if the repository was already cloned), and then copies the `settings.json` and `keybindings.json` to your Visual Studio Code directory.
+- prefsync: Revert local settings to remote (`extension.revertLocalSettings`)

 ## Extension Settings

 This extension contributes the following settings: